Engee documentation

 Details

-Overlap corresponding to zero offset.
+The overlap corresponding to the zero offset.

 Units